TheoKouzelis/TheoKouzelis.github.io/_posts/2016-02-08-speeding-up-laravel-tests.markdown

 To implement migrations without rollbacks you have to do the following.

-Add the im-memory sqlite config to your connections array
+Add the in-memory sqlite config to your connections array
 {% highlight php %}
 <?php